Capital Gains Tax Calculator 2025

 What is the difference between short-term and long-term capital gains?

-What is the Net Investment Income Tax (NIIT)?
+What is the Net Investment Income Tax (NIIT) and who pays it?

-How much capital loss can I deduct?
+How much capital loss can I deduct per year?

 Related Calculators